 How is the penalty calculated?

-- If the return is not received by 15th January, currently an initial penalty of £200.00 is imposed (the maximum that can be imposed initially is £300), followed by further daily penalties of £10.00 (maximum £50) per day until the return is received.
+- If the return is not received by the filing deadline, currently an initial penalty of £200 is imposed (£300 for a corporate entity which is the maximum that can be imposed), followed by further penalties of £10 per day (£50 for a corporate entity) until the return is received.

 Can I appeal against the penalty?

-- Please remember that you must still deliver your return as soon as you can.
+- Please remember that you must still submit your return as soon as you can.

-- You can appeal by emailing email@example.com with a completed Penalty Appeal form (or you can submit the appeal by post).
+- You can appeal by completing a Penalty Appeal Form [170kb].
 The appeal needs to be submitted within 30 days of the date of the Order imposing the penalty.

 - the death of an immediate family member (for these purposes meaning spouse, common law spouse, child or parent) shortly before a tax return deadline;